-1.3 List the government ministries, regulators, other agencies and major industry self-regulatory bodies which have a role in the regulation of the: (a) telecoms, including internet; (b) audio-visual media distribution sectors; and (c) social media platforms in your jurisdiction.
+1.3 List the government ministries, regulators, other agencies and major industry self-regulatory bodies which have a role in the regulation of the: (a) telecoms, including internet; (b) audio-visual media distribution sectors; (c) social media platforms; and (d) artificial intelligence in your jurisdiction.

-The Federal Communications Commission (ComCom), an independent commission with decision-making powers, is in charge of the regulation of the telecommunications market, of awarding the universal service licence, as well as radio communication licences for the use of the frequency spectrum, of determining access conditions and prices when telecommunications service providers (TSPs) cannot reach agreement, of the approval of the national numbering plans, and of the regulation of the methods of application of number portability and carrier selection.
+The Federal Communications Commission (ComCom), an independent commission with decision-making powers, is in charge of the regulation of the telecommunications market, of awarding the universal service licence, as well as radio communication licences for the use of the frequency spectrum, of determining access conditions and prices when telecommunications service providers (TSPs) cannot reach an agreement, of the approval of the national numbering plans, and of the regulation of the methods of application of number portability and carrier selection.

-The Federal Office of Communications (OFCOM) is part of the Federal Department of the Environment, Transport, Energy and Communications (DETEC), and acts as the supervisory authority in the communications sector.
+The Federal Office of Communications (OFCOM) is part of DETEC, and acts as the supervisory authority in the communications sector.
 It is responsible for tasks relating to regulation and is the national authority in the areas of telecommunications, broadcasting and post, ensuring, in particular, the quality of the universal service and the public service.